-While most recipes miss the keto mark by being covered in breadcrumbs and fried in unhealthy, ultra-processed vegetable oils, this cheesy appetizer doesn’t have to be off limits.
+Mozzarella sticks can be another hard-to-handle craving on the ketogenic diet.
+While most recipes miss the keto mark by being covered in breadcrumbs and fried in unhealthy, ultra-processed vegetable oils, this cheesy appetizer doesn’t have to be off-limits.

-Make this easy homemade keto mozzarella sticks recipe for snacks, parties, and game days and enjoy them without sabotaging your hard work.
+Make this easy homemade keto mozzarella sticks recipe for snacks, parties, and game days, and enjoy them without sabotaging your hard work.

-#7: Keto Jalapeño Poppers
+#7: Keto Jalapeno Poppers

 Poppers are another high-carb restaurant staple you’ll need to avoid when eating out on a ketogenic diet.
-So make them at home with the best keto jalapeno poppers recipe.
+So, make them at home with the best keto jalapeno poppers recipe.

 This recipe drops the breading and uses a slice of bacon to create the crispy outside around the jalapeno.
-Inside you’ll find a thick layer of cream cheese, which gives you the same flavor and sensation of a real popper.
+Inside, you’ll find a thick layer of cream cheese, which gives you the same flavor and sensation of a real popper.